|Title:||Building & Sustaining a Successful Sober Home Business – Best Practices for Sober Home Management|

 Kim Koslow, LMHC, MCAP, CTT, BCPC

 Kim is a Licensed Mental Health Counselor (LMHC), Certified Addiction Professional (MCAP), and the 60th Certified Trauma Therapist (CTT) in the country.
 As a Board Certified Professional Counselor (BCPC), Kim has been facilitating interventions for most of her career.
-She is also the past president of the board for Gratitude House and current board vice-president of Fern House.
+She is also the past president of the board for Gratitude House and current board president of Fern House.

 Specializing in women’s issues, trauma, family, motivational intervention, building community, Kim combines her own personal experiences along with her education and training, to envision and provide a unique blend of clinical care and outreach for individuals and families.